Skip to Content

 27 to 29 weeks

 Infants born at 27 to 29 weeks weigh an average of two to four pounds.
 Their skin is thin, and they have very little fat.
-They may need ventilator support and may receive artificial surfactant to help their lungs mature more quickly.
+They may need ventilator support and may receive artificial surfactant to help their lungs mature.

-Intravenous nutrition is important for several weeks as these infants gradually adjust to increasing volumes of breast milk or formula through tube feedings.
-It can take a month or more for these newborns to mature enough to try breast or bottle feedings.
+Intravenous nutrition is important for several weeks as these infants gradually adjust to increasing breast milk or formula volumes through tube feedings.
+It can take a month or more for these newborns to mature enough to try breast or bottle feeding.

 30 to 33 weeks